Yan Wang, Assistant Professor, Postharvest Physiology

 B.S.
 Horticulture, Shandong Agricultural University, PRC

-The overall objective of my research program in MCAREC is (1) to better understand pre- and postharvest physiology and biochemistry and the influence of pre- and postharvest factors on fruit quality and disorders and (2) to develop and improve postharvest treatments (e.g., 1-MCP, fungicides, wax coatings, ethylene conditioning) and storage technologies (e.g., temperature management, CA, MAP) to preserve and enhance fruit quality, lengthen marketability, reduce postharvest disorders and decay of perennial fruits with primary emphasis on pears and sweet cherries.
+The overall objective of my research program in MCAREC is to (1) better understand pre- and postharvest physiology and biochemistry and the influence of pre- and postharvest factors on fruit quality and disorders and (2) develop and improve pre- and postharvest treatments (e.g., AVG, 1-MCP, fungicides, wax coatings, ethylene conditioning) and storage technologies (e.g., temperature management, CA, MAP) to preserve and enhance fruit quality, lengthen marketability, reduce postharvest disorders and decay of perennial fruits with primary emphasis on pears and sweet cherries.

 Xie, X., J. Song, Y. Wang, and D. Sugar.
 2014.
 Ethylene synthesis and ripening capacity in 1-MCP treated ‘Anjou’ pears are affected by storage temperature.
 Postharvest Biol.
-Technol. (in review)
+Technol.
+97:1-10

 Wang, Y., X, Xie, and L.E.
 Long, 2014.
-The effect of postharvest calcium application in hydro-cooling water on tissue calcium content, biochemical changes, and quality attributes of sweet cherries during cold storage/shipping.
-Food Chemistry (in review)
+The effect of postharvest calcium application in hydro-cooling water on tissue calcium content, biochemical changes, and quality attributes of sweet cherry fruit.
+Food Chemistry 160:22-30.

 Wang, Y. and L.E.
 Long.
 2014.
 Respiration and quality responses of sweet cherries to different atmospheres during cold storage/shipping.
 Postharvest Biol.
 Technol.
 92:62-69.